-The hormonal changes during pregnancy can lead to excess hair growth around your belly, breasts, face, and other unwanted places (1).
-While hair can be removed in various ways, several women prefer a permanent method.
+The hormonal changes during pregnancy may lead to excess hair growth around your belly, breasts, face, and other places (1).
+While hair could be removed in various ways, several women prefer a permanent method.
 Laser hair removal is something that has gained popularity but drawn flak over safety concerns.
 How good or bad is it when you are carrying a baby?

 MomJunction brings you some important information on laser hair removal while pregnant, and the dos and don’ts associated with it.

-Is It Safe To Undergo Laser Hair Removal While Pregnant?
+Is It Safe To Undergo Laser Hair Removal When Pregnant?

-In the absence of research and due to the non-availability of information on the negative consequences on a pregnant woman and her growing baby, most doctors and clinicians suggest to postpone laser hair removal procedures until after the delivery.
-It is not good to be on the wrong side of caution, especially during pregnancy.
+In the absence of research and due to the non-availability of information on the negative consequences of this procedure on a pregnant woman and her growing baby, most doctors and clinicians suggest postponing laser hair removal procedures until after the delivery.
+It is better to be safe when you are pregnant and avoid these methods.